 We always want the best players on our team.
 If we can pick them, they will always be chosen first.
-The team with the better player feels more confident while the other team feels frustrated and a certain sense of loss.
-All of these feelings and the results themselves can be determined simply by the addition of the one best player.
+The better player feels more confident while the other team feels frustrated and a certain sense of loss.
+All of these feelings and the results themselves can be determined simply by adding the one best player.
 As Christians knowing that the all-powerful God of the universe is with us should give us great confidence in our daily lives.
 Without Him, there would be a sense of dread.
 Do you have the confidence of knowing God is with you?

 March 20 WORDS OF PRAISE

 I will sing to the Lord Because He has dealt bountifully with me.

 It is refreshing after a game sometimes to hear players compliment each other on their performance.
 These compliments are not flattery but are sincere praise based upon real performance during the game.
 They feel free to criticize, as well.
 In the heat of competition, words of praise are earned, not given.
 Life many times has the feel of competition and is even more serious.
 Words of praise should come quite easily for a Christian who has experienced the blessing and help of God.
 We should take time to remember the goodness of God and his many blessings.
 As good as God has been to you, are you praising Him?

 In whose eyes a reprobate is despised, But who honors those who fear the Lord;